Employing and supporting LGBT workers

-- Learn about LGBT issues – increase your understanding and awareness of gender identity and issues unique to LGBT people.
+- Learn about LGBT issues - increase your understanding and awareness of issues unique to LGBT people, such as gender reassignment.
 Ask your LGBT staff about issues in the workplace that they find challenging and ask them to suggest ideas that could help improve the working environment for all.

 - Evaluate your business values and culture - does your business have a culture and set of values that enable diversity and equality to thrive?
 If not, you may to need rewrite your business values so that they focus on an inclusive and diverse workplace for all.
 Diversity can help to attract talent and foster innovation.

 - Revise workplace policies - review your workplace policies and ensure these policies explicitly mention how you as an employer support LGBT people within your organisation.
 You could also develop LGBT specific policies - eg a policy on transitioning at work with guidance for employees who are transitioning, line managers and human resources.
 Your workplace policies should establish a strong sense of anti-discrimination so that all employees know what is not tolerated in the workplace.
 See set up employment policies for your business.

 - Look out for signs of problems or issues - identifying signs that staff are under stress and not happy at work can help you deal with problems at an early stage before they become more difficult to resolve or manage.
 As soon as you suspect bullying, harassment or discrimination in the workplace you should take action to deal with them.
 See dealing with bullying and harassment claims.